Search This Blog

 I find scenario-A to be unethical.
 Scenario-B seems ethical to me.

 Extending from the fable to reality, proposed UBI/NYAY/MGNREGA are acceptable as long as they are funded like scenario-B. Not through taxes, but through voluntary charity.
-No government should force (i.e. tax) an ant to part with its food-stash for the sake of the grasshopper (however needy it might be).
+No government should force (i.e. tax) an ant to part with its food-stash for the sake of the grasshopper (however legitimately needy it might be).
 There is a finite probability that the basic humanity/antity of the ant will make it donate voluntarily.
 A voluntary-donation is the right way to fund MGNREGA/UBI/NYAY.

 Saturday, December 02, 2023